hmlongco/Resolver/Documentation/Introduction.md

 }
 ```

-Note that the initializers for XYZViewModel and XYZService are each passed the objects they need to do their jobs.
-To use Dependency Injection lingo, this is known as *Initialization Injection* and it's the recommended approach to object construction.
+Note that the initializers for XYZViewModel and XYZCombinedService are each passed the objects they need to do their jobs.
+To use Dependency Injection lingo, this is known as [Initialization or Constructor Injection](Injection.md#constructor) and it's the recommended approach to object construction.

 ## Registration